 Both cards offer a free checked bag and discounted airport lounge access.
 Delta also gives you priority boarding and in-flight discounts.

-The Delta Amex card gives you a few more cardholder perks, such as travel accident insurance, a global assistance hotline and no foreign transaction fees.
-The Alaska card charges a three percent fee on foreign transactions.
+The Delta Amex card gives you a few more cardholder perks, such as travel accident insurance, a global assistance hotline and

 Both cards include roadside assistance, car rental loss and damage insurance, zero liability and purchase protection.